25 Matching

 Would some kind of matching analysis help?

 Given its prominence in accounting research, we will focus on propensity-score matching here.
 In this section, we present propensity-score matching as a recipe of sorts.
-We then evaluate how well it does in our simulated settings before discussing some aspects of the theory for why we might expect it to work.
+We then evaluate how well it does in our simulated settings before discussing some aspects of the theory that explains why (and when) we might expect it to work.

 sim_matches <-